 Why is it needed?
-Your store may have designated parking locations reserved as wait areas for mobile orders or curbside pickup.
+Your store may not use drive-thru lanes but have areas for mobile orders or curbside pickup.
 As standalone detection points, they are configured separately.

-Example: Fig. 7.3 shows that Veh 5 is assigned the name Park 1 with a detection delay of 2 seconds.
-Only detectors listed in the Detector drop-down are available.
-The Veh # selected from the Detector drop-down list must correlate with the actual Veh # the detector is connected to on the TSP.
+Example: Fig. 7.5 shows a TSP50 and Camera in use.
+Veh 6, for example, is connected to TSP50, is assigned the name Mobile 1 with a detection delay of 2 seconds (available detectors are selected from the DETECTOR drop-down list).
 The detection delay time enables you to add a delay to eliminate any false or unwanted detections.
-In this example, there is more than one TSP connected.
-The independent detectors are connected to the second TSP, so TSP60 #2 is selected in the TSP field.
-The order in which the detectors are displayed here also reflects the order in which they appear on the dashboard.
+In Fig. 7.5, the second detector is a camera and therefore, the PRO-CESSOR is labeled VPU.
+The order in which the detectors are displayed here also reflects the order in which they appear on the Dashboard.

-Conditions: Detector labels are predetermined during the installation, so you must map using the correct Detector label.
+NOTE: Detector labels are predetermined during the installation, so you must map using the correct Detector label.
 For example, if the detector you are configuring is connected to Veh 7 on the TSP, you must assign it Veh 7 from the Detector drop-down list.
-If only one TSP is being used, the number of independent detectors available is dependent on how many lane detectors are already used elsewhere.
+If only one TSP is being used, the number of independent detectors available is dependent on how many lane detectors are already in use elsewhere.
 For example, if your store uses eight detectors and five are used in the drive-thru lane, then only three are available as independent detectors.

-To remove a detector, check the circle to the left of the TSP field, then click @ REMOVE when this icon appears.
+To remove a detector, check the circle to the left of the PROCESSOR field, then click REMOVE.
 If your system uses more than one TSP, then the number of available independent detectors increases accordingly (excluding lane detectors in use).
 Click ADD to add another Independent Detector page if configuring more than four independent detectors.
 Up to four pages are supported here (16 detectors).